 - Audio Technica ath m50x seals very well and provides better sound isolation compared to Sony MDR 7506.
 Also, Sony MDR 7506 leaks more sound than ath-m50x.

 - The price of Sony MDR 7506 is between $70 to $90, and Audio Technica ath m50x is between $120 to $150.

 Both headphones are remarkable in providing excellent sound and comfort.
 You can use them both for listening to music and studio work.

-If you can afford it, then I recommend you buy both sony MDR 7506 and ath m50x because both worth purchase but if I have to pick one of them then I’ll go with Audio Technica ath m50x because of extra features, detachable cables, better sound isolation, and sound quality.
+If you ask me which one to choose, I recommend you to get both.
+As both are excellent pair of headphones and worth buying, but if you want one, I will pick Audio Technica ath m50x because of extra features, detachable cables, better sound isolation, and sound quality.